A Spray Theory for the Geometric Method in Hydrodynamics: The geodesic spray

 \section{The geodesic spray}

-An interesting phenomenon concerning the Euler-Poincar\'e-Arnold equations occurs for some Fr\'echet-Lie groups: the propagator of the evolution equation which describes the geodesic flow, i.e. the spray equation (Lagrangian coordinates), has better properties than the one corresponding to the Euler-Arnold equation (Eulerian coordinates).
-For example, in the case $G=\DiffS$ with the metric induced in \eqref{notations} the spray equation is:
+An interesting phenomenon concerning the Euler-Poincar\'e-Arnold equations occurs for some Fr\'echet-Lie groups: the propagator of the evolution equation which describes the geodesic flow (Lagrangian coordinates) has better properties than the one corresponding to the Euler-Arnold equation (Eulerian coordinates).

-where:

-and:
+We will exemplify this remark by considering the case $G=\DiffS$, with a right-invariant metric constructed as in \eqref{notations} and A a pseudo-differential operator of H\"ormander class $S^r_{1,0}$, $r\geq 1$, as in \cite{Cismas2016}.
+The spray equation will be

+where

+and